Middle school: Mexico

 In Mexico, the middle school system is called Secundaria and usually comprises three years, grades 7–9 (ages: 7: 12–13, 8: 13–14, 9: 14–15).
 It is completed after Primaria (Elementary School, up to grade 6: ages 6–12) and before Preparatoria/Bachillerato (High School, grades 10–12 ages 15–18).

 New Zealand

-In New Zealand middle schools are known as "intermediate schools."
+In New Zealand middle schools are known as "intermediate schools".
 They generally cover years 7 and 8 (formerly known as Forms 1 to 2).
 Students are generally aged between 10 and 13.
 There are full primary schools which also contain year 7 and 8 with students continuing to secondary school at year 9 (formerly known as Form 3).
 Some secondary schools also include years 7 and 8.

 After 2000 there was an increased interest in middle schooling (for years 7–10) with at least seven schools offering education to this age group opening around the country in Auckland, Cambridge, Hamilton, Christchurch and Upper Hutt.

 Netherlands

 In The Netherlands, middle school (secondary) is called "Middelbare School."
-Typically students begin middlebare at age 12 after completing primary school, and enter one of three streams based on interests and academic path.
+Typically students begin middelbare at age 12 after completing primary school, and enter one of three streams based on interests and academic path.